-But as the new documentary, Harry Benson: Shoot First, shows that trick of being in the right place at the right time is a product of being a workaholic who wants to be at all places at all times.
-Benson’s camera captured the iconic moments and people of the 20th and 21st Centuries because Benson is one of the most sought after photographers around, and because Benson rarely turns down work, even at the sacrifice of family.
+But as the new documentary, Harry Benson: Shoot First, shows that trick of being in the right place at the right time is the product of being a workaholic who wants to be at all places at all times.
+Benson’s camera captured the iconic moments and people of the 20th and 21st centuries because Benson is one of the most sought-after photographers around.
+And because Benson rarely turns down work, even at the sacrifice of family.

 Born in Glasgow, Scotland, in 1929, Benson got his start on Fleet Street, Britain’s headquarters for cutthroat, no-holds-barred journalism.
 Benson had to work extra hard to stand out from the crowd, and stand out he did.
 It didn’t take long for Benson to find himself on assignment for Life, Vanity Fair, Time, The New Yorker, and a hundred other publications.
 At one point in the documentary, directors Justin Bare and Matthew Miele photograph a pile of magazine covers, all shot by Benson, enough to fill an office.
 What must his archives look like?